asampaiosoares/ptsurg.github.io/_posts/2019-03-19-hello-world.md

 ---
 This is our first post - welcome!
 We are very excited to share with you some of the work the group has been doing.

-PT Surg will be doing 4 podium presentations:
+PT Surg will be doing 4 podium presentations at the Portuguese Surgical Society [meeting](http://www.spcir.com/congresso/):

 ### LapNET
 21st March, 14:00, room 1